renmoab/smarthmethods-1-1/README.md

 # smarthmethods-task1
 the sub tasks of the first task
-"engines" is the interface with the engine sliders
+"engines" is the interface with the engine sliders only